edmundedgar/did-plc-p2p-guard-rails/README.md

 We use transactions on a public blockchain for:

 1. Forcing through updates that directory refuses to accept.
 2. P2P-timestamping signed merkle roots for reorg-proofing.
-This can be done by anyone whenever they like, or never.
+Anyone can do this whenever they like, and noone has to.
 3. Rotating the keys the directory signs with.

 ## Motivation